Skip to main content

 • SSC – spread spectrum clock

-• Widget – This CAPSENSE™ functional unit consists of one sensor or a group of similar sensors that implement(s) a specific higher-level functionality such as a Button, Proximity Sensor, Linear Slider, Radial Slider, Matrix Buttons, Touchpad, Low Power, and Liquid Level widget.
+• Widget – This CAPSENSE™ functional unit consists of one sensor or a group of similar sensors that implement(s) a specific higher-level functionality such as a Button, Proximity, Linear Slider, Radial Slider, Matrix Buttons, Touchpad, Low Power, Liquid Level, and Liquid Presence widget.

 Reference documents